ruzellramirez/ruzellramirez/README.md

 <strong>✨ I'm a Research and Development Engineer based in the Philippines. </strong>
 <br><br>
 I believe that there is always a tech solution to any problem.
-You just have to search - or do the next best thing, hire me and I'll do it for you 😄
+You just have to search.
 <br>
 <br>